 Q&A With Lee Trevino

-Lee Trevino with Minnie, photographed at home in North Dallas by Walter Iooss Jr., Jan.
-30, 2009.
+Lee Trevino with Minnie, photographed at home in North Dallas by Walter Iooss Jr.

 Lee Trevino is out on the manicured grounds of his expansive French-colonial mansion in North Dallas when a visitor is admitted through the front gate.
 Trevino is wearing shorts and a T-shirt, kibitzing with his two Papillons, Minnie and Lulu, and holding a custom-made putter after filling it with lead.
 At the moment, he's thinking of doing the same to a beaver that has been taking chunks out of his property.

-"All my life living around here, never seen a beaver," says Trevino, who turns 70 on Dec.
-1. "I've been doing research on them, but it's been hard to find him.
+"All my life living around here, never seen a beaver," says Trevino, on the verge of turning 70.
+"I've been doing research on them, but it's been hard to find him.
 I know one thing: He never stops working.
 Tough little dude."

 Trevino could have been describing himself, for no golfer has ever come farther on industriousness and grit.
 After picking cotton in Texas fields when he was 5 years old, dividing his golf baptism between the caddie yard and the range, beating all comers on a par-3 course with a taped-up Dr Pepper bottle, and then becoming a man in the Marines, Trevino joined the tour at 27, a folk hero in the making.
 In his second year he won the 1968 U.S. Open, the first of four times Jack Nicklaus finished second to Trevino in a major.
 Trevino would win 29 times, including six majors, on the PGA Tour.
 Amid the success, he lost two fortunes and then lost his game after being hit by lightning.
 But he fought back with a second act that included winning 29 more tournaments on the Champions Tour.